-Conrad Tucker is a professor of mechanical engineering.
-Joining Carnegie Mellon University’s faculty in Fall 2019, he focuses on the design and optimization of systems through the acquisition, integration, and mining of large scale, disparate data.
-Previously, he was a faculty member at The Pennsylvania State University and directed the Design Analysis Technology Advancement (D.A.T.A) Laboratory.
+Conrad Tucker is a professor of mechanical engineering and holds courtesy faculty appointments in machine learning, robotics, and biomedical engineering at Carnegie Mellon University.
+His research focuses on the design and optimization of systems through the acquisition, integration, and mining of large scale, disparate data.

 2011 Ph.D. in Industrial & Systems Engineering, University of Illinois, Urbana-Champaign

 2009 MBA in Business Administration, University of Illinois, Urbana-Champaign